LambdaFiend/YALCI/README.md

-# simply-typed-lambda-calculus-extended
+# Simply Typed Lambda Calculus Extended
-Haskell implementation of the Simply Typed Lambda Calculus with a variety of extensions.
+Haskell implementation of the Simply Typed Lambda Calculus with a variety of extensions, type checking and inference (algorithm T, as of yet).

-Soon to add interactive environment, including at the very least commands for getting the type of a term, or evaluating it.
-I'm likely to add global environment variables.